josedv82/NBA-Game-Density-App/README.md

 ![](https://www.dropbox.com/s/ymnwepbwuydzifb/rollingview.png?raw=1)

 ##### Outcome Tab
-The Outcome tab provides two tables.
-Table one (left) shows game outcomes by density type for each game.
+The **Outcome tab** provides 2tables.Table one (left) shows game outcomes by density type for each game.
 For example, wins and losses in situations when the selected team plays 3 games in 4 days (3IN4) vs a team playing on a back to back (B2B).

 The second table (right) simply summarises the number of wins and losses by location (away or home).